IntelLabs/Open-Omics-Acceleration-Framework/applications/RFdiffusion/README.md

 # OpenOmics RF*diffusion*

-## Description

-RFdiffusion is an open source method for structure generation, with or without conditional information (a motif, target etc).
-It can perform a whole range of protein design challenges as we have outlined in [the RFdiffusion paper](https://www.biorxiv.org/content/10.1101/2022.12.09.519842v1).
-This repository includes several modifications to enhance its functionality and performance, particularly focusing on integrating Intel's IPEX for bfloat16 precision and adapting the code to run on CPU.
+Open-Omics-RFdiffusion is an optimized version of RFdiffusion for protein structure generation, designed to run efficiently on modern CPUs.
+It leverages Intel Extension for PyTorch (IPEX) to enhance performance and utilizes bfloat16 (bf16) precision for faster computations without compromising accuracy.

 **Things Diffusion can do**
 - Motif Scaffolding